-Concorde International has been welcoming students from all over the world for more than 40 years.
+Concorde International has been welcoming students from all over the world for 45 years.
 The school was founded in 1972 and has always aimed to provide high quality service and academic standards.
 Our English courses and EFL Teachers are accredited by the British Council.
 We are a member of EnglishUK and an authorised centre for University of Cambridge ESOL Examinations.

 Our success is largely due to the commitment and professionalism of our staff, and it is important that we uphold these values.